Submit a Winning Project!

 Need a Script and List of Resources for Submission?

 Your Digitability Implementation Coach will support you throughout your Work Simulation Process.
-You can use the guidance documents linked below to help you gather and submit your showcase page assets.
+You can use this guidance document to help you gather and submit your showcase page assets.
 If you have any question reach out to your coach or email email@example.com.

 Submit Your Project To Win!